2023 week #48: SL TPVD meeting summary + PBR Update

 † The header images included in these summaries are not intended to represent anything discussed at the meetings; they are simply here to avoid a repeated image of a gathering of people every week.
 They are taken from my list of region visits, with a link to the post for those interested.

-The following notes were taken from the Tuesday, September 19th Simulator User Group (SUG) meeting.
-They form a summary of the items discussed and is not intended to be a full transcript.
-A video of the entire meeting is embedded at the end of the article for those wishing to review the meeting in full – my thanks to Pantera for recording it.
+The following notes were taken from the Tuesday, November 14th Simulator User Group (SUG) meeting.
+They form a summary of the items discussed, and is not intended to be a full transcript.
+A video of the meeting is embedded at the end of this summary, my thanks as always to Pantera for recording the meeting and providing it.

 Meeting Overview